 What is Breath Meditation and How to Practice It

-In my previous blog post – What is Meditation and How to Practice – I mentioned about the time I attended a meditation class.
+In my previous blog post about meditation, I mentioned about the time I attended a meditation class.
 It was an interesting experience.
 After a lecture about meditation, the meditation teacher did a guided meditation for the whole class.
 It was breath meditation.
 And it was simple and easy to do.

 Today, I will share with you all about What is Breath Meditation and How to Practice It.
 Included in this article, there is a video where I do a Guided Breath Meditation for you.